danielwrobert/dwr.io/content/notebook/2020/js-core-components/index.md

 - The Thread of Execution
 - The Call Stack

-## Memory and The Thread of Execution
+## Memory & The Thread of Execution

 When a JavaScript program runs it goes through the code, line-by-line, and executes each line.
 This process is referred to as the Thread of Execution.